arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/learning-interactions-and-their-component-events/the-components-of-individual-learning-interactions/interactions-which-can-and-cannot-result-in-learning.md

 ---
+has_children: false
 layout: default
+nav_order: 6
-title: "Interactions which can and cannot result in learning "
+title: 'Interactions which can and cannot result in learning '
-nav_order: Interactionswhichcanandcannotresultinlearning
-has_children: false
 ---
 # Interactions which can and cannot result in learning